Six steps to installing solar and batteries

 Step 3: Check suitability of your roof

-Step 4: Choosing a solar retailer
+Step 4: Choosing a solar or battery retailer

 The independent Energy Tech Guide directory prepared by Energy Consumers Australia lists the following new energy tech industry information resources